JeZHA32/helpdesk-triage-tool/README.md

 messages, classify them by category, assign a priority, store them in a database, and surface them through a simple web UI.

-This is a learning project.
-It's the Python version of a problem I first hit at IKEA Logistics in 2017, where I was a Quality Coordinator drowning in incoming emails with photo attachments and wrote a VBA macro to batch them.
-After completing my Master of IT at La Trobe University, I rebuilt the same idea from scratch with the tools I learned during the degree.

 ![Screenshot of the helpdesk triage UI](screenshot.png)

 ## What it does